Economy of Malaysia: Tourism

 Tourism is a huge sector of the Malaysian economy, with 20.14 million tourists generating RM71.3 billion (US$15.5 billion) in tourist receipts in 2023, Total tourist receipts increased by 9% when compared to the 2013 figure of RM65.4 billion (US$20 billion).

 Malaysia is ranked 14th of the most visited country in the world in 2024 at 26.1 million tourists.

-Malaysia is rich with diverse natural attractions which become an asset to the country's tourism industry.
-This was recognised by the World Travel & Tourism Council (WTTC), who declared Malaysia as "a destination full of unrealised potential" with the main strength as the availability of a vast range of diverse attractions to suit all tastes relatively affordable prices and; largely unspoilt destination.
+Malaysia has diverse natural attractions which became an asset to the country's tourism industry.
+This was recognised by the World Travel & Tourism Council (WTTC), who declared Malaysia as "a destination full of unrealised potential" with the main strength as the availability of a vast range of diverse attractions to suit many tastes at relatively affordable prices and; largely unspoilt destination.

 Malaysia's top tourist destinations are the Mulu Caves, Perhentian Islands, Langkawi, Petronas Towers and Mount Kinabalu.